oshahliver/picse/docs/interiors_docs.md

 print(df.head())
 ```

+Once the input parameters are generated for the core-segregation model they can be used to create planetary models using the `planet_creator` or `planet_workbench` module.

 ### Thermal evolution time lines

 The `TimeLine` class can be used to create thermal evolution models of planets.
 For this the energy balance equation is integrated over time assuming that the total power